The Red List of Trains in Japan

 History

 When JNR was privatised in 1987, JR East, Central and West succeeded the series.
-Unlike the 113 series and other commuter trains introduced by JNR, the 115 series remained as a key player on mainline until the 2010s.
+Unlike the 113 series and other commuter trains introduced by JNR, the 115 series remained as a key player on mainline services until the 2010s.
 It is also worth noting that JR West converted and raised maximum speed of some 115 series trainsets and used in Osaka and surrounding cities until the early-2000s.

 Some units were later transferred to private railways, such as Shinano Railway and Izukyu.